~ On the blog ~

 Verifying Tag Installations

-Once you've utilized Preview Mode, the next step is verifying tag installations.
+Once you've used Preview Mode, the next step is verifying tag installations.
 This process helps to confirm that your tags are capturing the necessary data.

 • Using Google Tag Assistant: A browser extension that helps validate installations.